rl-institut/SimBA/docs/source/modes.rst

 Negative Depot to Opportunity Charger
 -------------------------------------
-This mode is the first kind of optimization provided by the eBus-Toolbox and is called by:
+This mode is the first kind of optimization provided by SimBA and is called by:

 ::